imran04/cordova-plugin-lottie-splashscreen/README.md

 ##### lottie.splashscreen.hide

-This methods hides the current active Lottie splashscreen and destorys the views.
+This methods hides the current active Lottie splashscreen and destroys the views.
 ```js
 lottie.splashscreen.hide()
 ```